Yomiko12/ReggieBot/README.md

 ### 2021-05-05 (Release 1.02 B3)
 fixed the getmembers implementation in pingspam command
 replaced help command with github link
+fixed r pogchamp gifs
+added the ME alias to all commands using the new getmembers system
+getmembers function can also make searches based off of the users nickname

 ### 2021-04-17  (Release 1.02 B2)
 added the getmembers system